Metric prefix: Micro symbol

-When mega and micro were adopted in 1873, there were then three prefaces starting with "m", so it was necessary to use some other symbol besides upper and lowercase 'm'.
-Eventually the Greek letter "µ" was adopted.
+When mega and micro were adopted in 1873, three prefixes existed starting with "m".
+It was necessary to use a symbol other than upper and lowercase 'm'.
+Eventually the Greek letter "μ" was adopted.

-However various other abbreviations remained common, including "mic", "mm", and "u", in part motivated by the lack of a "µ" key on most typewriters.
+With the lack of a "μ" key on most typewriters, as well as computer keyboards, various other abbreviations remained common, including "mc", "mic", M, and "u".